trustgrid/docs/content/en/tutorials/deployments/deploy-azure/_index.md

 ## Deployment Process

-The current deployment process involves Trustgrid and the site’s technical team with Azure access working together to complete converting a standard Ubuntu 18.04 LTS based VM into a Trustgrid Appliance (or appliances for a clustered deployment).
+One of more Virtual Machines will need to be deployed into the target Azure subscription to act as the Trustgrid nodes using the official community image.
+Then the [remote registration process]({{<relref "/tutorials/local-console-utility/remote-registration">}}) can be used to activate the nodes in the Trustgrid portal.

 ### Participants

-* Site Tech - User(s) with permissions to deploy new instances in Azure, create the required Managed System Identity shown above, and make changes to allow the required network connectivity
+* Site Tech - User(s) with permissions and skills to deploy new instances in Azure, create the required Managed System Identity shown above, and make changes in Azure to allow the required network connectivity
-* Trustgrid Tech - Trustgrid professional services team member that will complete the conversion of the generic image into a
+* Trustgrid User - User with permissions to [Activate nodes]({{<relref "/tutorials/local-console-utility/remote-registration#portal-activation-process">}}) in the Trustgrid portal (or API)

-> If the Site Tech is not part of the organization that is Trustgrid's direct customer, Trustgrid will need documented approval from that customer before proceeding with assisting in the deployment.
+> If the Site Tech is not part of the organization that is Trustgrid's direct customer, Trustgrid's professional service team will need documented approval from that customer before proceeding with assisting in the deployment.

 ### High-Level Process

-1. Prior to a scheduled call the Site Tech can:
+1. The Site Tech should be able to complete the following steps without nee
+	1. Build out prerequisite resources including Resource Groups, vNets, subnets and routing tables in Azure
+	- For single node deployments:
+		1. Create VM Instances based of the official Trustgrid community image
+	- For clustered deployments:
-	1. Build a vNet with public and private subnets if it does not already exist
+		1. Create a [routing table for the in LAN interface subnet]({{<relref "#azure-routing-table">}}) if it does not already exist
-	1. Create the Managed System Identify permissions as defined above
-	1. Create VM Instances based of the Ubuntu 18.04 LTS image and sizing requirement mentioned above
+		1. Create two VM Instances based of the official Trustgrid community image
-1. A conference call will be scheduled between the Site Tech and Trustgrid Tech during business hours
-1. During the conference call:
+		1. Create the Azure IAM role as defined above
+	1. Use the Azure VM Serial Console to start the registration process, this code then needs to be communicated securely to the Trustgrid User.
 1. Trustgrid Tech -
-		1. Confirm connectivity to the node
-		1. Run automation process to convert into Trustgrid appliance
-		1. Register the device with the target organization
+	1. Activate the device with the target organization
-		1. Confirm healthy functionality and connectivity to the required
+	1. Confirm healthy functionality and connectivity to the required gateways
-		1. Configure and test clustering including route failover (if clustering is to be used)
-		1. Configure VPN (if to be used) and confirm access to required networks/hosts if possible
-	1. Site Tech -
-		1. Revoke direct SSH access
+	1. Configure the nodes as needed (e.g. clustering, VPN, L4proxy)